badj/NZGovDebtTrends2002-2025/README.md

 ### TODOs and Open Issues:

+1. Add a Dark Theme gif to Readme and tag new release for Dark Theme version.

 [Open Issues to resolve:](https://github.com/badj/NZGovDebtTrends2002-2025/issues)

-1. Add Dark Theme gif to Readme and tag new release for Dark Theme version.
 2. [Decrease the test count after checking for duplicated coverage](https://github.com/badj/NZGovDebtTrends2002-2025/issues/2)
 3. [Enable WebKit and Firefox cross-browser runners when 4 failing tests are fixed for the specific browsers encountering failures](https://github.com/badj/NZGovDebtTrends2002-2025/issues/1)